Mahdi-Savoji/CarModel-FGIC/README.md

-> ✅ Model trained for 16 epochs with early stopping.
+> ✅ Model trained for 16 epochs with early stopping, using a mix of Stanford and Iran car images.

 ------